Donations to ANBI deductible by 125%

 Donate to ANBI, more tax benefits

-As of 1 January 2012, the so-called new Giving Act came into effect.
-This involves a number of changes to the tax laws that give donors to cultural institutions 25% more tax advantages than before.
-This means that your donation is not 100% tax deductible, but 125%.
+As of January 1, 2012, the so-called new Giving Act is in effect.
+This involves a number of changes in the tax laws that give donors to cultural institutions 25% more tax benefits than before.
+Your gift is therefore not tax deductible for 100%, but for 125%.
 In other words, donors can donate more for the same - or less - money.

 New Giving Act stimulates giving to culture